IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

 In rare cases, the provisioning process may fail.
 If you receive and email stating the reservation failed, try again by repeating steps 1-3.

-You can extend the reservation to a total of 6 days.
+Once your reservation is in the **Ready** state, you can extend the reservation to a total of 6 days.
 Depending on your schedule, you may want to do this.
 Remember, IBM sellers will need the environment to record their Stand and Deliver, and Business Partners will need it while taking the quiz.

 4. Click **My reservations** or if the button doesn't work, expand **My Library** and select **My Reservations**.